F

 Although hybrid breeds are generally healthier than their purebred parents, they can still inherit some of their parents’ health conditions.
 However, reputable breeders will screen their breeding pairs to ensure they have no hereditary diseases.
 But there are a lot of amateur breeders who only care about money and do not care about the well-being of their pups.
 Therefore, common health issues can include:

-• Cataracts – causes the lens of the eyes to become opaque and dense.
+• Cataracts: cause the lens of the eyes to become opaque and dense.
 Dogs with diabetes are more susceptible to this condition.
 The most common causes are injury and infection.

-• Hip dysplasia – caused by hip joints not developing properly and dislocating.
+• Hip dysplasia: caused by the hip joints not developing properly and dislocating.

 Owners need to be extremely disciplined with this breed’s health.
-They must ensure they do not overfeed them and limit their exercise as they can easily overheat and become short of breath.
-Additionally, these hybrids can’t swim, so owners need to have pool covers, so no tragic accidents occur.
+They must ensure they do not overfeed them and limit their exercise, as they can easily overheat and become short of breath.
+Additionally, these hybrids can’t swim, so owners need to have pool covers so that no tragic accidents occur.
 Furthermore, they are sensitive to the sun’s hot rays, so limit the amount of time they spend outdoors and apply lots of sunscreen.

 Life Expectancy

 Frugs have a relatively long lifespan if they are cared for properly.
-These adorable French bulldog mixes can live between 10 to 15 years.
+These adorable French bulldog mixes can live between 10 and 15 years.

 The Frug loves being the center of attention, but its friendly and goofy personality is guaranteed to keep your family in stitches.
 However, while they are entertaining, they need constant companionship and may suffer from separation anxiety if left alone for long periods.
 This condition can cause Frugs to act out in destructive ways.
 Therefore, if your home is empty most of the day, this hybrid breed is not for you.